16 Best Squarespace Real Estate Website Examples

 The text is blocky, and nobody will really want to sit and read it all.
 The CTA is pretty good, but the image dwarfs it.
 But, that being said, the testimonials section does pop off and is well worth looking at.

-Vanessa Lee Luxury Realty
+Screenshot of the Vanessa Lee Luxury Realty website

 Vanessa Lee's website gives us a lot of insight into what makes a good real estate website.
 Both good and bad.